Gerald Summers: Career

+Works

 Bent Plywood Armchair

 Summers' organically shaped armchair, comfortable even without cushions, involved low material and labour inputs.
 It was constructed from a single sheet of plywood.
 With its smooth surface and lack of metal connectors, it is hygienic and deteriorates only gradually.
-Its unusual shape probably stems from Alvar Aalto's furniture, especially the spectacular “Paimio” chair, which was shown in London in 1933.
-In his own company, Makers of Simple Furniture, Ltd., founded in 1929, Summers produced only 120 units of the chair.
+Its unusual shape may stem from Alvar Aalto's furniture, especially the spectacular “Paimio” chair, which was shown in London in 1933.
+However, the redating of Makers of Simple Furniture's bent-plywood coffee skid to March 1933 calls this into question.
+Only 120 units of the chair were produced.
 Despite the constructive advantages, the production costs of the chair and thus the sales price were higher than the popular Scandinavian designs.
 It was certainly also a disadvantage that the back legs could not withstand great stress and snapped easily.

+This is the only product made by The Makers of Simple Furniture known to have been sold in the United States.

 Two Tier Table

-This item was an occasional table designed in 1934 by Gerald Summers and constructed by 'Makers of Simple Furniture'.
-This was a small British company which produced furniture mainly to order.
+The center pedestal table with two tiers was one of three models of two-tier occasional tables designed in 1934 by Gerald Summers and constructed by 'Makers of Simple Furniture'.
 The item was a simple drum style table made of birch plywood.
+To determine the tier's height, Gerald used the so-called golden ratio.
 It is considered a rare and very collectible piece of British modernism, with birch plywood drum and top.

+Other Works

+Gerald's other designs included: the "Z" Type Table, Three Legged Table with two tiers, Folding Coffee Table, Coffee Skid, Book Units, Dinner Wagon, Bookcase Desk.